hpamanji/terraform-zero-to-hero-course/Day_02/01_providers.md

 A provider in Terraform is a plugin that enables Terraform to interact with specific cloud services or APIs.
 Provider configurations belong in the root module of a Terraform configuration.
 Child modules receive their provider configurations from the root module

-Provider converts your Terraform configuration into API calls that the cloud provider understands.
+- Provider converts your Terraform configuration into API calls that the cloud provider understands.
+- Defines which cloud platform Terraform will interact with.
+- Each provider requires authentication (via environment variables, IAM roles, etc.).
+- Terraform Supports multiple providers (AWS, Azure, Kubernetes, etc.).

 Each provider comes with its own set of resources and data sources.
 - Resources (e.g., AWS EC2, Azure VM, GCP Storage Bucket)